predic8/activemq-nagios-plugin/README.md

 - ```--user``` specifies the Username of ActiveMQ's Web Console
 - ```--pwd``` specifies the Password

-## Operation Modes
+## Checks

+This Plugin currently support 4 different checks listed below.
-All modes return UNKNOWN if the broker isn't reachable on the network.
+All checks return UNKNOWN if the broker isn't reachable on the network.

+#### queuesize
-#### queuesize - check the size of one or more Queues
+- Check the size of one or more Queues
 - Additional parameters:
  - ```-w WARN``` specifies the Warning threshold (default 10)
  - ```-c CRIT``` specifies the Critical threshold (default 100)
  - ```QUEUE``` - specify queue name to check (see additional explanations below)
-- If queuesize is called with NO queue paramter then ALL queues are checkes (excluding queues whose name start with 'ActiveMQ')
+- If queuesize is called with NO queue paramter then ALL queues are checked (excluding queues whose name start with 'ActiveMQ')
 - If queuesize is called WITH a queue then this explicit queue name is checked
  - A given queue name can also contain shell-like wildcards like ```*``` and ```?```

+#### health
-#### health - check the overall Health of the broker
+- Checks the overall health of the broker
-- This mode just checks if the current status of the ```Health``` service is "Good"
 - Returns OK or WARN

 #### subscriber
+- Checks if the specified clientId is a subscriber of the specified topic and raises a Warning if this isn't the case
 - Additional parameters:
  - ```--cliendId``` specifies a client ID
  - ```--topic``` specifies a topic of the ActiveMQ Broker
-- This mode checks if the specified clientId is a subscriber of the specified topic and raises a Warning if this isn't the case.
 - Returns CRITICAL if the given Topic does not exist / has no subscribers / the clientId is invalid
 - Returns WARN if the given clientId is an inactive Subscriber

 #### exists
+- Checks if a Queue or a Topic with the specified `name` exists
 - Additional parameters:
  - ```--name``` specifies a Queue or Topic name
-- This mode checks if a Queue or a Topic with the specified `name` exists.
-- This mode returns Critical if no Queue or Topic with the given `name` exist
+- Returns Critical if no Queue or Topic with the given `name` exist

 ## Examples
 - Check the queue size of the queue TEST